kimdanny/user-simulation-t5/README.md

 # user-simulation-t5

-Official code repository of the paper [A Multi-Task Based Neural Model to Simulate Users in Goal-Oriented Dialogue Systems](https://www.researchgate.net/publication/360276605_A_Multi-Task_Based_Neural_Model_to_Simulate_Users_in_Goal-Oriented_Dialogue_Systems)
+Official code repository of the paper [A Multi-Task Based Neural Model to Simulate Users in Goal-Oriented Dialogue Systems](https://dl.acm.org/doi/abs/10.1145/3477495.3531814)

-Model files can be shared upon request.
+**Model checkpoint files can be shared upon request.**

 User Simulator that generates user-side utterance, predicts user's next action and satisfaction level.
 SOTA in Satisfaction and Action prediction in [USS dataset](https://arxiv.org/pdf/2105.03748).